 Any child arriving after 9.00am will be marked late.
 Any child arriving very late could be marked as absent for the morning session.

-Only the Headteacher can authorise absence from school in term time and this authorisation will only be granted when the circumstances are exceptional.
+Only the Head of School can authorise absence from school in term time and this authorisation will only be granted when the circumstances are exceptional.
 Holidays should not be booked before authorisation has been sought.
 Forms requesting authorisation are available from the school administrators.

 If, for any reason, your child needs to leave school during the day, we need a note beforehand giving the reason and including the arrangements you have made to ensure that your child gets home safely.
 Ideally parents/carers will collect pupils when they need to go home.